CoderKonig/Project-TMDB-/README.md

 7. Login to Heroku using `heroku login -1`.
 8. Create your own Heroku app by using `heroku create`.
+9. Create a Postgres Database in heroku using `heroku addons:create heroku-postgresql: "app name"`
-9. If you want to make changes to the code and run them on your own Heroku server then push your code with `git push heroku main`.
+10. If you want to make changes to the code and run them on your own Heroku server then push your code with `git push heroku main`.
-10. Add your own personal API key and the secret key to heroku dashboard in Settings and "Reveal config Vars".
+11. Add your own personal API key and the secret key to heroku dashboard in Settings and "Reveal config Vars".
-11. Run `heroku open`.
+12. Run `heroku open`.

-12. You have successfuly ran an edited version of the repo on your own heroku serve.
+13. You have successfuly ran an edited version of the repo on your own heroku serve.

 Link to Heroku Website: `http://shrouded-falls-44837.herokuapp.com`